Thursday, May 31, 2012

 Sunday, May 20, 2012

-Donna Summer and Chuck Brown Left A Legacy of Great Music
+Donna Summer and Chuck Brown Left Behind a Legacy of Great Music

 My three favorite Donna Summer tracks:

-State of Independence - This cover of Jon and Vangelis' 1981 song is my favorite Donna Summer joint.
-Her voice sounds terrific over the Caribbean-flavored groove, and the song has a beautiful anthemic chorus.
-Its spiritual message and slightly Calypso beat was a nice departure from her more upbeat, frequently hedonistic disco hits.
-The track is from her 1982 album Donna Summer, which was produced by Quincy Jones.
-The track featured an all-star choir, which included Michael Jackson, Stevie Wonder, James Ingram, Dionne Warwick, Kenny Loggins, Lionel Richie and Brenda Russell.
+State of Independence - This cover of Jon and Vangelis' 1981 song is my favorite Donna Summer track.
+Her voice sounds amazing over the Caribbean-flavored groove, and the song has a beautiful anthemic chorus.
+Its spiritual message and slightly Calypso beat were a nice departure from her more upbeat, slighly hedonistic disco hits.
+The track is from her self-titled tenth album Donna Summer (1982), which was produced by Quincy Jones.
+It features an all-star choir, which includes Michael Jackson, Stevie Wonder, James Ingram, Dionne Warwick, Kenny Loggins, Lionel Richie and Brenda Russell.

-Dim All The Lights - This infectious disco track has a great melody and is also quite soulful.
+Dim All The Lights - This infectious disco track features an electrifying vocal performance from Summer.
 It was written by Summer and produced by her longtime collaborators Giorgio Moroder and Pete Bellotte.
 The song is from her multi-platinum album Bad Girls, which was released in 1979.

-Hot Stuff - This blistering rock-tinged disco track had clubgoers burning up the dance floor back in the day.
+Hot Stuff - This blistering rock-tinged disco track had clubgoers burning up dance floors from Paris to Tokyo back in the day.
 The ferocious groove showcases Summer's powerful vocals.
-The song features a searing guitar solo from Jeff "Skunk" Baxter, who was formerly a member of both the Doobie Brothers and Steely Dan.
+It features a searing guitar solo from Jeff "Skunk" Baxter, who was formerly a member of both the Doobie Brothers and Steely Dan.
 The track was massive.
-It was played everywhere: discos, parties, car radios, etc. "Hot Stuff" shot to number one on both the U.S. Billboard Hot 100 chart and the U.S. Billboard Hot Dance Club Play chart.
+It was played everywhere: discos, parties, car radios, etc. "Hot Stuff" shot to number one on both the U.S. Billboard Hot 100 and the U.S. Billboard Hot Dance Club Play charts.
+And it rose to #3 on Billboard's R&B singles chart.
+It also performed extremely well on the charts in other parts of the world.
 The track earned Summer a Grammy for Best Female Rock Vocal Performance at the 1980 Grammy Awards.
-She was the first woman to win a Grammy for Best Rock Vocal Performance.
+She was the first artist to win in that category.
 "Hot Stuff" is also from Summer's Bad Girls album.

 My three favorites Chuck Brown grooves:

 If It Ain't Funky - This ridiculously funky track is from Chuck Brown & the Soul Searchers' album Bustin' Loose (1979).
 The horns are crazy-tight on this cut.
 The track also features a dope guitar solo courtesy of Chuck B. Oh, and did I mention the bridge?
-It's so funky that it would make the Mr. Dynamite himself "back up and do the James Brown."
-The track also has some nice poppin' bass.
+It's so funky that it would make the Godfather of Soul himself "back up and do the James Brown."
+The track also has some sweet poppin' bass.

 Sticks and Stones - This monster groove has kind of a P-Funk thing goin' on.
-The heavy, loafin' bass line keeps the groove right in the pocket, and the soulful background vocals add tons of flavor to the track.
+The heavy, loafin' bass line keeps the groove tight and deep in the pocket, and the soulful background vocals add tons of flavor to the track.
 It's straight-up nasty funk and makes no bones about it.
 The track is from Chuck Brown & the Soul Searchers album Funk Express, released in 1980.

 Related blog entry: "Funk to the Folks" By The Soul Searchers